 Phthalo green is a slightly brighter replacement for viridian, which is incompatible with acrylic resin.
-It is very transparent and, unlike viridian, extraordinarily powerful.
-It is an unnatural green which, to my mind, should only rarely be allowed out on its own, but is a great mixer, creating a great range of gorgeous greens with yellows and earth browns.
+It's very transparent and, unlike viridian, extraordinarily powerful.
+It's an unnatural green, but is a great mixer, creating a great range of gorgeous greens with yellows and earth browns.
 With a purplish red it also makes a great black.
 Its high transparency makes it an ideal glazing colour.

 Burnt umber is a transparent dark brown, usually with a reddish bias.
-A bread-and-butter colour, it is very useful for softening or darkening harsh colours.
-Surprisingly, when washed down or lightened to the palest of tints, it replicates the sand colour of a tropical beach perfectly.
+A bread-and-butter colour, it's very useful for softening or darkening harsh colours.
+When washed down or lightened to the palest of tints, it replicates the sand colour of a tropical beach perfectly.
 With ultramarine, it makes good blacks, warm or cool, depending on the amounts of the component colours.

 Opacity and transparency

 In oil, gouache and acrylic, opaque colours are punchy and vibrant but, reduced to watercolour-type washes, they can look faded and lifeless.
-Their value in watercolour is to apply touches of colour over underlayers, perhaps red or yellow flowers in a landscape or lighter elements in vegetation.
+Their value in watercolour is to apply touches of colour over underlayers..
 These being opaque and not diluted much, will sing out.
 Opaque colours do light over dark very well.

-On the other hand, it is often difficult to distinguish between some of the darker transparent colours, because light is being absorbed by, rather than immediately reflected from, their surfaces.
-In subdued light, phthalo blue and green, French ultramarine, Prussian blue and burnt umber can all look the same blackish colour; others will appear dull.
-If we look at the top strips in each of the colour pairs (see image below), we can see that, although dark and somewhat dull, the colours come alive with dilution, and give delicacy and richness in paler tints.
+It can be difficult to distinguish between some of the darker transparent colours, because light is being absorbed by their surfaces.
+If we look at the top strips in each of the colour pairs, we can see that the colours come alive with dilution, and give delicacy and richness in paler tints.

 The textural character of transparent pigments is a good tool in acrylic painting.
-Broken effects can be very useful, particularly in underpainting, and I used them extensively in my demonstration painting.
+Broken effects can be very useful, particularly in underpainting, and they were used extensively in the demonstration painting below.